Are Property Taxes Fair?

 111

 Property tax is probably the fairest tax collected by municipalities.
-However, it is also probably the unfairest tax collected by municipalities.
+However, it is also probably the unfairest tax.

-The state where individual life determines how much they pay, which may be higher or lower.
+The state of individual lives determines how much they pay, which may be higher or lower.
 An individual’s economic status can also influence how this tax impacts their pocketbook.

-When it decides on taxes and renting versus owning, this may be the only time renting is the best option.
+When it comes to taxes and renting versus owning, this may be the only time renting is the best option.
 States collect property taxes on:

 Land